MajaSt1/FakeDataFetcher/README.md

 # FakeDataFetcher

-If you want to check the result of fetched posts comment TestBase cleanup()
+If you want to check the result of fetched posts uncomment TestBase cleanup()